Matt Vierling Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.80 team ERA ranks fifth across all league pitching staffs.
+- The Rangers' 3.78 team ERA ranks seventh among all MLB pitching staffs.

-- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (80 total, one per game).
+- The Rangers surrender the seventh-fewest home runs in baseball (81 total, one per game).

-- In his most recent appearance on Friday against the New York Yankees, the righty threw seven innings, allowing two earned runs while surrendering five hits.
+- His last appearance came on Saturday against the New York Yankees, when the right-hander went five innings, surrendering one earned run while giving up three hits.

-- The 28-year-old has put up an ERA of 2.89, with 5.1 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.